K12OCX/k12ocx-specs/docs/manifest/structure.md

 ```
 __Editor's Note:__ hacking the context for sdo:hasPart to be stricter than schema.org's own and to generate links not values.

-__Editor's Note:__ do folk prefer their JSON-LD as separate linked objects, as above, or as nested objects?
+__Editor's Note:__ do folk prefer their JSON-LD examples as separate linked objects, as above, or as nested objects?

 __Notes:__